A405 road: North Orbital Road plan

+In July 1930, Hertfordshire County Council placed an order for £303,000, for part of the North Orbital at Roestock, which was built by Sir Robert McAlpine and Sons.
+Most of the North Orbital Road, and to south, was planned by May 1938, by Sir Charles Bressey, to be 126 miles.

 Earlier route

 The A405 originally took up a greater proportion of the North Orbital Road.
 From Park Street Roundabout, it travelled east, crossing the River Ver and the Midland Main Line before meeting the A6 (now the A1081) at London Colney.
 It then veered northeast, past Colney Heath, before ending at the A1 near Hatfield.
 This gave it a total length of 9.7 miles (15.6 km).

 The section of the A405 east of Park Street Roundabout was re-designated as part of the A414 (the original St Albans–Hatfield section of that road becoming the A1057).

+North Orbital Extension

 In 1976, extending westwards to bypass Rickmansworth, the A405 joined the A412 at Maple Cross.

+The original public enquiry was on Wednesday 30 December 1969 in Watford.
+Chorleywood Urban Council said that the D road would do the job just as well, and did not want the North Orbital extension.
+The route went through the Chess valley, and ran parallel to Solesbridge Lane.
+There would be a 60-ft high elevated section.
+Residents of Chenies opposed one of the routes.
+The enquiry finished on Friday 16 January 1970.

+The route from Maple Cross to Hunton Bridge was published in late March 1971.
+The North Orbital extension was to be built as a non-motorway road, because the North Orbital was not planned as a motorway by 1973; the proposed extension was due to open by 1974.
+The South Orbital Road had been named the 'M25' for some years previous to 1971.

+But in May 1971, the extension would now be built to motorway standards, which Chorleywood Urban Council disliked.
+A 'Save The Valley' protest group was formed.
+Chorleywood Urban Council wanted another enquiry, which took place over six days in June 1972.
+Chorleywood Urban Council greatly disliked the plans for the A404 junction.

 The North Orbital Extension was given the go-ahead in January 1973, from Maple Cross to Hunton Bridge; it was 6.2 miles, and was to cost £6.5m.
 It opened on Thursday 26 February 1976.

 In 1985, this section became part of the M25 motorway between junction 17 and junction 19.
 Junction 18 in Chorleywood is with the A404 was built in 1978.